 A vegetarian sheet pan dinner that’s ready in 20 minutes

-Steam ovens are great for moist, tender meat cooking, but what if meat’s not your thing, or you’re trying to reduce your intake?
-I’ve got you covered with my best go-to for a fast and fabulous dinner that’s heavy on veg and requires nothing more from you than some basic chopping skills.
+Steam ovens are great for moist, tender meat, but what if meat’s not your thing?
+I’ve got you covered with my best fast and fabulous dinner that’s heavy on veg.
+It requires nothing more from you than some basic chopping skills and your steam oven.

-This haloumi bake is my combi steam nod to all the good things about a Mediterranean diet: colorful and tasty vegetables, olive oil, herbs and (my favorite part) salty delicious haloumi cheese.
-Everything goes onto one tray and into the oven at the same time, arriving on the table shortly afterwards with little fuss but all the flavor.
-The addition of steam makes the vegetables cook faster, while the haloumi gets that grilled toasty brown effect without drying out as it would in a regular oven.
+This haloumi bake is my nod to all the good things about a Mediterranean diet: colorful and tasty vegetables, olive oil, herbs and salty delicious haloumi cheese.
+Everything goes onto one tray and into the oven at the same time, arriving on the table shortly afterwards.
+The addition of steam makes vegetables cook faster, while the haloumi gets that grilled toasty brown effect without drying out as it would in a regular oven.

 Get the recipe for Mediterranean Haloumi and Vegetable Bake.